arpitbbhayani/articles/blogs/ts-smoothing.md

 ## Finding the Optimal Window Size

-As established earlier, anomalies and aberrations are extreme values that largely deviate from the mean and hence occupy position on either tail of the distribution.
+As established earlier, anomalies and aberrations are extreme values that largely deviate from the mean and hence occupy a position on either tail of the distribution.
 Hence in order to find the optimal window size that neither under-smooths nor over-smooths the plot while ensuring that it makes anomalies and aberrations stand out, we need to **find the window size that maximizes the Kurtosis**.

 ```python
 from scipy.stats import kurtosis